 July 18, 2014

 A lack of sleep can do far more than make a person feel lethargic and irritable.
-The Mayo Clinic states that insomnia can contribute to heart, weight and metabolic concerns as well.
+According to Our Home Love's guide on insomnia, the condition can contribute to heart, weight, and high blood pressure concerns as well.
 Yet as frustrating as it is to lay awake each night, an accurate diagnosis and appropriate treatment can successfully manage many sleeping disorders.
 However, integral to treating a sleeping disorder is first identifying the primary problem.
 So if you can’t sleep, consider these common insomnia causes:

 Do you keep the television on when you go to bed?
 Are the windows open or the lights on when you try to snooze?
 Then you might be making it harder for your body to fall asleep.
 Noise, whether it comes from your TV or street traffic, can disrupt your sleep cycles.
 Light can also prevent the production of melatonin, a hormone that induces slumber.
 Heat can affect your ability to sleep as well.
 To create an ideal sleeping environment, eliminate as much noise and light as possible and keep the room temperature below 70 degrees.